 1. Review a Job Candidate’s Career History

-The best way to predict whether someone will be successful at the position you want to fill is to look at their career history.
+The best way to predict whether someone will be successful in the position you want to fill is to look at their career history.
 If the employee was a rock-star, appreciated, happy with her job, and promoted regularly, then chances are high this career path will continue.
-However, if candidate share stories about bad managers or criticize their employers, they are likely to bring with them similar negative attitudes with them in their next position as well.
+However, if the candidate shares stories about bad managers or criticises their employers, they are likely to bring with them similar negative attitudes to their next position as well.

 2. Recruit for Talent, Not the Job Title

 When listing a job description on your company website or LinkedIn, be sure to specify the kinds of expertise and experience that you are seeking.
 If applicants for the position are superstars, their talents will add value to the company.
 You want to know if they’ve got great skills, that colleagues at previous employers enjoyed working with them, and that they get stuff done (GSD).